prayag-sangode/redis/README.md

-# K8s Monitoring and Redis Cluster Setup
+# Redis Cluster Setup & Monitoring on K8s

 ## Prerequisites
 Ensure you have a Linux system with basic dependencies installed.